rmarsh1ua/grad_migration/README.md

   ```
  - And in the 'require' section:
   ```
-    "uazgraduatecollege/grad_migration": "dev-main",
+    "uazgraduatecollege/grad_migration": "dev-site_migr_diversity",
     "drupal/migrate_tools": "*",
     "drupal/migrate_devel": "*"
   ```

 8. Delete composer.lock file.

 9. Additionally, in your local copy of the site's files, add the following snippet to `web/sites/default/settings.php`.
 This is necessary for the media migration to work correctly.
+In this UROC/Diversity site, it's also necessary to add a supplemental database connection in this same file as shown below.

 ```
 $settings['media_migration_embed_token_transform_destination_filter_plugin'] = 'media_embed';
 $settings['media_migration_embed_media_reference_method'] = 'uuid';

+    $databases['uroc']['default'] = [
+    'driver' => 'mysql',
+    'namespace' => 'Drupal\Core\Database\Driver\mysql',
+    'database' => 'databasename',
+    'username' => 'databaseusername',
+    'password' => 'databasepassword',
+    'port' => 'databaseport',
+    'host' => 'localhost',
+    'prefix' => '',
+  ];
 ```

 10. `git add`, `git commit` and `git push origin master` these files back to the Pantheon site.
 It should rebuild the site automatically, and install the packages.